arjunsarkar5478-rgb/Operating_System_Coursework/docs/week5.md

 III) Intrusion Prevention System (Fail2Ban)

 I aimed to setup and install Fail2Ban in order to secure SSH service against brute force intrusions.
 This was not an easy task because there were serious network infrastructure problems (as explained in the Reflections section below).
-Nonetheless, I later had a chance to confirm that Fail2Ban is present, running, and I was able to create a jail.local rule, which monitors SSH connections and blocks IPs after several failures.
+Nonetheless, I later had a chance to confirm that Fail2Ban is present, running, and I was able to create a jail.local rule, which monitors SSH connections and blocks IPs after several failures.[1][4]

 <img width="1072" height="442" alt="Screenshot 2025-12-04 230046" src="https://github.com/user-attachments/assets/3d3a6905-59ec-4304-9427-76a768a3cadf" />